-How to build a (epic) fort
+How to build a Fort In The Woods

 Having a fort for you and your comrades’ use is one of the cornerstones of many adventures.
 It will be the staging ground for many battles and stories that will be told for years to come.
 It will be a place to gather and hang out around a bon fire on late summer nights.
 And it will serve as a neighborhood project for your comrades to come together and build something greater than you could have built yourself.